Mega Man (1994 TV series)

 Mega Man, known in Japan as Rockman USA (ロックマンUSA) is a science fiction superhero animated television series co-produced by Ruby-Spears Productions and Ashi Productions, and based on the video game series of the same name by Capcom.
-It aired from September 11, 1994 to January 19, 1996, with two seasons and twenty-seven episodes.
+It aired from September 11, 1994, to January 19, 1996, with two seasons and twenty-seven episodes.
 A spin-off based on Mega Man X was planned, but did not go through.

-The rights to the series are currently owned by Shochiku.
+The rights to the series are currently owned by Wildbrain.

 Plot

-Dr. Light and Dr. Wily were robotics scientists and coworkers at a laboratory.
+Dr. Light and Dr. Wily were robotic scientists and coworkers at a laboratory.
 One day, they completed an advanced prototype that began to destroy the laboratory after being activated, which Light believed was due to its guidance system, which Wily had programmed.
 That night, Wily stole the plans and escaped despite Light catching him, using the plans to build Proto Man.

 Dr. Light later built Rock and Roll, advanced robots with personalities, along with Ice Man, Guts Man, and Cut Man.
 After Wily and Proto Man stole Ice Man, Guts Man, and Cut Man and reprogrammed them to serve Wily, Wily attempted to reprogram Rock and Roll.
 However, Rock tricked Wily by claiming that Light built "super warrior robots" and that, if he let them go, he would tell him how to defeat the robots.
 Since Wily believes that robots are incapable of lying, Rock used this to create a distraction and escape with Roll.
 Afterwards, Light decided to reprogram and rebuild Rock as Mega Man, who protects the world from Wily's forces and other evil.